Organocatalysis: A Comprehensive Guide

 Applications

-Organocatalysis has a wide range of applications in both academia and industry.
-Some of the most common applications of organocatalysis include:
+Organocatalysis has broad applications in academia and industry.
+Common applications include:

 Conclusion